TanyeeZhang/pd2ml/README.md

 Note that it is necessary for pd2ml to run in the `Python3` environment.

 ## Examples
+It is veary easy to get started and easy to use.

-Start by reading a csv file into your pandas DataFrame, e.g. by using
+Firstly, start by reading a csv file into your pandas DataFrame, e.g. by using
 ```python
 import pandas as pd
 import sqlalchemy